streptomyces/advancedR/README.md

 ### Lists ###
 #############

-# Lists are generic vectors.
+# Lists are "generic" vectors.

-# Generally, when we say "vector" we mean "atomic
-# vectors".

 # Individual elements of a list can refer to any type of
 # R object of any complexity, including other lists.